| By Kate Ravilious Bones reveal a classy Roman diet THE feast

 had stone or lead-lined coffins and were buried with precious possessions

 such as gold threads, bone combs and copper rings.
+Dr Richards' results revealed some interesting differences

 in diet.
 Iron Age and Early Roman People ate mostly animals and